datamapper/datamapper.github.com/docs/associations.md

 end
 {% endhighlight %}

+Note that some options that you might wish to add to an association have to be added to a property instead.
+For instance, if you wanted your association to be part of a unique index rather than the key, you might do something like this.

+{% highlight ruby linenos %}

+class Tagging
+  include DataMapper::Resource

+  property :id, Serial

+  property :tag_id,          :unique_index => :uniqueness
+  property :tagged_photo_id, :unique_index => :uniqueness

+  belongs_to :tag
+  belongs_to :tagged_photo, 'Photo'
+end

+{% endhighlight %}

 ### Has, and belongs to, many (Or Many-To-Many)

 The use of Resource in place of a class name tells DataMapper to use an